xhalo32/koodi101-template/README.md

 To test if our application works, you can create a "request bin" for testing purposes in [requestbin](https://requestb.in).
-You will get bucket with url similiar to *https://requestb.in/v6lrggv6*
+You will get a bucket with url similiar to *https://requestb.in/v6lrggv6*

 You can now try our app by starting it with
 ```